-For more information, please call 800-628-7722 or (937) 382-6645, Ext.
-4684 or Ext.
-4510.
+For more information, please call 800-628-7722, Ext.
+3510.

 Continuing Education

 The College's Office of Continuing Education offers short-term, noncredit courses for personal enrichment, professional development, certification for licensure, and more, in a more relaxed and flexible format.
 These courses are offered for children and adults of all ages.
 The Office of Continuing Education offers these courses at all of Southern State's sites and they are listed in a separate publication.